cbrown5/connections-game/game-idea.md

+# Prompt used to create the game

+Used Roo Code and Sonnet 4.0.

 This game will emulate the New York Times connection game.
 It will include a self-contained index file that has all the html, css and javascript.
 It will also include a separate file with JSON game data

 The aim of the game is to match sets of four words.